Dynamic Analysis of Digital Chaotic Maps via State-Mapping Networks: Introduction

-Complex network has become a popular tool to study dynamics of times series since the pioneering work on it was proposed in \cite{Zhang:NetworkTimeSeries:PRL2006}.
-Essentially, some earlier works on studying dynamics of digital chaos can be attributed to the scope of complex network.
-In 1986, Binder drew the state network of logistic map and reported that the counterparts of some metrics on measuring dynamics in continuous chaos are still work as the latter \cite{Binder:Logistic:PRA86}.
-In the following years, Binder et al. did some further work: the number of limit cycles and the size of longest cycle \cite{Binder:cycles:PHyD1992}, unstable periodic orbits \cite{Binder:periodicorbits:2003}.
-Monograph on chaos \cite[P. 535]{Saupe:bookchaos:2004} also mentioned the space network of logistic map under 4-bit arithmetic computing.
-Kurths presents an analytical framework for recurrence network analysis of time series \cite{Kurths:PLA:2009,Donner:GeometryDynamics:EPJB2011,Kurths:SeriesNetwork:PRE2012}.
-In \cite{Shreim:NetworkCA:2007}, dynamics of series generated by cellular automata was studied by parameters of the associate network.
-The properties of Chebyshev map on finite fields was also presented with directed network (graph) \cite{Gassert:Chebyshev:DM2014}.
+Some earlier works on the dynamics of digital chaos via studying the state-mapping network (or state transition diagram, or functional graph), composing of relationships between every pair of states, fall into the scope of network science studies.
+In 1986, Binder \cite{Binder:Logistic:PRA86} drew the state network of the Logistic map in the 5-bit fixed-point arithmetic domain and reported that the counterparts of some metrics for measuring dynamics in continuous chaos, such as Lyapunov exponent and entropy, work just as well.
+In \cite{Binder:cycles:PHyD1992}, he further experimentally studied how the number of limit cycles and the size of the longest cycle change with the fixed-point precision.
+Later, an analytical framework was proposed for recurrence network analysis of chaotic time series \cite{Kurths:PLA:2009,Donner:GeometryDynamics:EPJB2011}.
+In \cite{Shreim:NetworkCA:2007}, the complexity of 1-D cellular automata was classified by two parameters of its state-mapping network.
+However, the validity of such classification method was questioned in \cite{Cqli:CA:IJBC2017}.
+In \cite{Luque:FeigenbaumChaos:PLOS11}, an orbit of a state-mapping network (SMN) was transformed into a network via horizontal visibility.
+It was found that the network entropy can mimic the Lyapunov exponent of the original map in a subtle level.
+In \cite{Iba:LogisticNetwork:arxiv10,Borges:Mapping:EPJB07,Thurner:Logistic:ICCS2007,Iba:NetworkChaos:ICCS2011}, a mapping network among sub-intervals was established to explore the coherence between network parameters and some well-recognized metrics characterizing chaotic dynamics.
+In \cite{xu:motif:PNAS08}, the relative frequency of different 4-node subgraphs of SMN of some chaotic maps and flows was used to discriminate the underlying chaotic systems.

+In retrospect, the seemingly complex dynamics of chaos has been very appealing for random number generation \cite{kocarev2003pseudorandom,Addabbo:Tent:ITIM2006,HPhu:DCS:SMCS2015} and random permutation \cite{masuda2002cryptosystems}.
+In fact, in 1947, von Neumann already suggested using the Logistic map as a pseudo-random number generator (PRNG) \cite{Neumann:logistic:BAMS47}.
+Since then, a large number of PRNG have been proposed based on various chaotic maps and their variants, e.g., the Logistic map \cite{heidari1994chaotic,Phatak:LogisticRNG:PRE95,Chen:random:CASII2010,LiCY:PRNS:VLSI2012,HPhu:DCS:SMCS2015}, the Tent map \cite{jessa2002periodtent,masuda2002cryptosystems,Addabbo:Tent:ITIM2006}, the Sawtooth map \cite{jessa2006sawtooth,dastgheib2017digital}, the R{\'e}nyi chaotic map \cite{addabbo2007class:TCASI}, and the Cat map \cite{Catchen2013period}.
+In addition, chaos theory was widely used to design hash functions and encryption schemes.
+However, it is impossible for any chaotic map to reach the ideal chaotic state in a finite-precision digital domain.
+As reviewed in \cite{LiShujun:Rules:IJBC2006,Li:logistic:ND2014}, any dynamics degradation of digital chaos may facilitate thwarting security of the supporting encryption schemes.